jgordini/Notes/APL Quest/Keeping Things In Balance 2013-4.md

 ```

 RE
-1.  `∩∘'()'` Intersection `∩` removes elements from the left which are not present in the right.
+1.  `∩∘'()'` [Intersection](https://aplwiki.com/wiki/Intersection) `∩` removes elements from the left which are not present in the right.
 In this case we remove everything but the parenthesis.
-2.
+2. `'\(\)'⎕R''` [Regular Expression](https://xpqz.github.io/cultivations/Regex.html?highlight=regular%20expressions) using `⎕R` to find parenthesis and replace with an empty string.
+Each parenthesis is escaped using `\` Performs this operation one time.
+3. `''≡` [Match](https://aplwiki.com/wiki/match) `≡` is checking if the result matches an empty string.
+4. `⍣≡`  [Power Match](https://xpqz.github.io/cultivations/ConditionControlledLoops.html?highlight=power)  `⍣≡` - Iterating until a fixed point is reached.
+In this case when no more parens are found.
+5. `⍤` [Atop Operator](https://aplwiki.com/wiki/Atop_(operator)) takes the two monadic functions and glues them together.

+RE0
+1. [Variant](https://aplwiki.com/wiki/Variant) `⍠` - Switch Regex to plain text using `'Regex'0`
+2. This allows us to use `⎕R` to search and replace parenthesis without escaping them
+3. The same function is then applied.

+FI
+1.

 **Quotes:**
 If an element isn't found a lookup array.
 Then we get the next index.